kristinemlarson/gnssrefl/README.md

 - *Azim* is the average azimuth angle of the satellite arc
 - *sat* and *freq* are as defined in this document

-If you want a multi-GNSS solution, you need make a new json file and use multi-GNSS orbits.
-And the RINEX file you use must have multi-GNSS SNR observations in it. p041 currently has multi-GNSS data in the RINEX file, so you can use it as a test.
+If you want a multi-GNSS solution, you need to make a new json file and use multi-GNSS orbits, and use a RINEX file that has multi-GNSS SNR observations in it. p041 currently has multi-GNSS data in the RINEX file, so you can use it as a test.

 - *make_json_input p041 39.949 -105.194 1728.856 -allfreq True*
 - *rinex2snr p041 2020 151 -orb gnss*